Step and Kick-Out Flashing at Roof-Wall Intersections

 1. Place the seamless, one-piece, non-corrosive kick-out diverter as the first piece of step flashing.

 2. Slide the kick-out diverter up the roof plane until the starter trough stops at the shingle starter strip.
-The diverter must be flat on the roof and flush to the sidewall (Figure 3).
+The diverter must be flat on the roof and flush with the sidewall (Figure 3).

 3. Fasten and seal the diverter to the roof deck and starter strip.
 (Do not fasten it to the sidewall.)